babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/74f2b66c-3d51-45ae-8efd-35ed803dfbd1)

 6. You can always modify these after the fact, too, including renaming or removing them with little to no repercussions.
 However, if you remove all Playlists, it is considered a complete reset of the tool.
 Additionally, instead of removing, you can just make the playlist "inactive" by unchecking the appropriate box.
+Note that when you do so, the playlist will be hidden from prioritization and its child stations will also not be visible for parent assignment (both of which are discussed below).
 Otherwise, as shown in the example image, you can add ones with only a m3u and no EPG, especially those that already have Gracenote IDs for guide data.
 You can even pull the m3u(s) from built-in Channels DVR lists like the ones for HDHR and TVE.
 Since some stations are both in either of those and on FAST providers, this gives a way to match them together, if desired.

 ![e3581e7eadd6f020fdd63b662a40469816592e3a](https://github.com/user-attachments/assets/b3880f05-4fd4-4164-900c-0fd0df06771c)